taorodrigueswork/rest-api/README.md

 # REST API TEMPLATE .NET CORE 7

-This is a template for building RESTful APIs using .NET 7.
-It is a monolith using multilayer architecture, and uses some common libraries and configurations very used in .Net projects.
+This is a template for building REST APIs using .NET 7.
+It is a monolith using multilayer architecture, and uses some common libraries and configurations very used in .Net community.

 To get started, clone this repository and run the application using Visual Studio 2022 or the .NET CLI.